trafiklab/trafiklab.se/content/api/trafiklab-apis/koda/_index.md

 More information about KoDa can be found at [the RiSE projekt page (in Swedish)](https://www.ri.se/sv/vad-vi-gor/projekt/koda).

+Some example code in python can be found here: [https://github.com/KoDa-project/pykoda](https://github.com/KoDa-project/pykoda).

 ## What does this dataset contains?

 This dataset contains historic versions of our high quality and detailed GTFS data, both static and real-time, going